bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Remote flag evaluation with stored context

-If you don't want to provide context each time when evaluating flags but rather you would like to utilize the attributes you sent to Bucket previously (by calling `updateCompany` and `updateUser`) you can do so by calling `getFeaturesRemote` (or `getFeatureRemote` for a specific feature) with providing just `userId` and `companyId`.
+If you don't want to provide context each time when evaluating flags but rather you would like to utilize the attributes you sent to Reflag previously (by calling `updateCompany` and `updateUser`) you can do so by calling `getFeaturesRemote` (or `getFeatureRemote` for a specific feature) with providing just `userId` and `companyId`.
-These methods will call Bucket's servers and flags will be evaluated remotely using the stored attributes.
+These methods will call Reflag's servers and flags will be evaluated remotely using the stored attributes.

 ```typescript